FortAwesome/wordpress-fontawesome/DEVELOPMENT.md

             This should be non-empty/truthy.

     - Finally, deactivate theme-mu by activating another theme.
 This should cause _both_ the deactivate _and_ uninstall logic to be triggered, because it's the last client of Font Awesome, and it's a theme (apparently themes don't have separate deactivation and uninstall logic like plugins have).
-        - `bin/wp -c com.fontawesome.wordpress-latest-integration theme activate twentynineteen`
+        - `bin/wp -c com.fontawesome.wordpress-latest-integration theme activate theme-alpha`
         - `bin/wp -c com.fontawesome.wordpress-latest-integration option get font-awesome`

             This should be empty.

-        - `bin/wp -c com.fontawesome.wordpress-latest-integration transient get font-awesome-releases --network`
+        - `bin/wp -c com.fontawesome.wordpress-latest-integration transient get font-awesome-last-used-release --network`

             This should be empty.